Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Methods

 Here, $p(l)$ is the normalized probability of a diagonal line of length $l$, given by:

-A higher ENT value corresponds to a more complex, unpredictable, or chaotic system, while a lower ENT value indicates a more regular, deterministic, or predictable system.
-These measures provide a robust framework for classifying systems based on the recurrence properties of their underlying dynamics.
+A higher $ENT$ value corresponds to a more complex, unpredictable, or chaotic system, while a lower $ENT$ value indicates a more regular or stochastic system.
+These measures provide a robust framework for classifying systems based on the recurrence pattern of their underlying dynamics.